-Redefined roles for the consultants from the original \$30,000 study resulted in considerably increased costs, according to a report by Halton's Commissioner of Public Works, Robert Moore.
+Redefined roles for the consultants from the original \$50,000 study resulted in considerably increased costs, according to a report by Halton's Commissioner of Public Works, Robert Moore.

-Halton was the first region to go through the Environmental Assessment process in search of a landfill made up by Mr. Hewitt, Executive sick and accident pay and long term Vice President Frank Allen, disability benefits.
+Halton was the first region to go through the Environmental Assessment process in search of a landfill made up by Mr. Hewitt, Executive Vice President Frank Allen,

-Joe Hevritt was elected as President of the new Halton-Peel federal Liberal association.
+Joe Hewitt was elected as President of the new Halton-Peel federal Liberal association.
 He was elected at a meeting at St. George's Anglican Church March 2.